 What stuck with me the most were Tony’s ideas of a primary question, and the towards and away values that shape our life.

 Our primary question is that broken record that plays in our head, which is the filter through which we make every decision.
 Mine was a limiting question – am I successful enough?

 Having decided to be an entrepreneur, I realized, I’m constantly measuring my self-worth on how successful I am.
 Which as you can imagine, could be a serious roadblock to future success.
 If I didn’t feel “successful enough” for something, I may decide to not apply for something, or speak up, or reach out to people that could be helpful in furthering my mission to improve the way America eats.

 I was able to change my question to “How can I serve the most people today?”
 By focusing on how I can help and how I can serve, it eliminates the hesitation of reaching out or putting myself out there, because my focus is no longer on me (and will I fail, am I good enough) but rather I’m on a mission to help people, and I’m willing to do whatever it takes to fulfill that mission.

 I had to turn in my final round of edits for The Real Food Grocery Guide just before the new year, so went over the book again with a fine-tooth comb.
-I am so excited to share this with you guys (it will be released May 1st, but you can pre-order it on Amazon through the link above) and really think you will love it!
-I poured my heart into this baby, and it’s so incredible to watch it take shape.
+I am so excited to share this with you guys (it will be released May 1st, but you can pre-order it on Amazon through the link above), and really think you will love it!
+It’s so incredible to watch it take shape as I poured my heart into this baby.

 Working with Clients